angelapopa/sws/README.md

   - [ ] add paging for the get request (`/hotels`)
   - [ ] add navigation (HATEOS)
   - [x] how to define facilities for hotel/room?
 There is no data in the dataset regarding facilities, so we create an endpoint and add facilities exclusively through the api
   - [ ] how to define availability for rooms?
 Currently the db has the schema.org value InStock for all entries.
-So we ignore this info for now.
+So we ignore this field for now.
 We should handle availability/booking differently somehow.
+Ideea: to create an own endpoint for bookings (fields: `from`, `to`, `user`).
   - [ ] how to implement booking of rooms????????? since the assignment is called "Hotel Booking API"!!!
+See the line above, by creating an own endpoint.
+Availability and bookings are merged together into one endpoint called 'booking'.
+The booked periods (`from`,`to`) mark the periods where the rooms are booked and where they are not available for new bookings.

  ### Error codes